Here are my recommendations on how to keep seeds fresh. Or in other words, the best way to store seeds for better germination.

 Keep Temperatures as Even as Possible

 I do not have a closet on the north side of my house.
-That is the best place in a home without a basement or some other room with cooler temperatures.
+That is the best place in a home without a basement or another room with cooler temperatures.
 The north side does not receive any sunlight that will heat up the wall to the closet.
-A south side outside wall closet is not a good place to store seed.
+A south-side outside wall closet is not a good place to store seeds.

-My closet is in the interior of the home, and in a room that is kept at the most moderate temperatures.
-No wide temperature swings.
+My closet is in the home’s interior and in a room that is kept at the most moderate temperatures—no wide temperature swings.

 Cellars Work Well

-If you have cellar (or other room that is cooler than the rest of the house) this is a good place to store seeds.
-Don't worry about the dampness, because you put desiccant packs in the containers, right?
+If you have a cellar (or another room cooler than the rest of the house), this is a good place to store seeds.
+Don’t worry about the dampness because you put desiccant packs in the containers, right?

 Garages Don't Work Well